The Name of a Tribe That Defined a Nation

 We were, and we are, known for our distinctive clothing.
 We, the men, wore trousers paired with tunics, while our women donned long dresses, often with a cloak.

 We loved bright colors and intricate patterns, which we wove into our fabrics.
-We wore gold, silver, and bronze jewelry, such as torcs and bracelets, adorned both men and women, reflecting our status and skills.
+We wore gold, silver, and bronze jewelry, such as torcs and bracelets, which adorned both men and women, reflecting our status and skills.

 The La Tène Period